South Africa

 Portuguese bread rolls,...

-Bread rolls - Portuguese food cuisine in South Africa
+Bread rolls - Portuguese cuisine in South Africa

 Portuguese bread rolls (potato being the magic ingredient) are an absolute treat and a meal within a meal.